twalt007/lfz-dev/MAC_INSTRUCTIONS.md

 ## Getting the Environment Installer

-1. Download the installation files <a href="https://github.com/Learning-Fuze/student-dev-env/archive/master.zip" target="_blank">here</a>.
+1. Download the installation files <a href="https://github.com/Learning-Fuze/lfz-dev/archive/master.zip" target="_blank">here</a>.
 2. Move the downloaded zip file to your Desktop and unzip it.
-3. Rename the unzipped folder to `student-dev-env`.
+3. Rename the unzipped folder to `lfz-dev`.

 ![Unzip the Mac Installer](__env__/macos/download-installer.gif).